Market and 9th Streets

 Alas, THE GALLERY AT MARKET EAST would not have a gambling hall.
 However, vacant Second and Third Level space was reconfigured as office suites.
 Health Patients Plans expanded their existing GALLERY office block from 140,000 to 214,000 square feet.
 The Philadelphia Media Network moved into a 125,000 square foot block in July 2012.

-The first new tenant, a New York City-based Century 21, was installed in a portion of the vacant Strawbridge's structure.
+The first new tenant, a New York City-based Century 21, was installed in a portion of the vacant Strawbridge's.
 The (98,000 square foot) store opened its doors on October 23, 2014.
 The GALLERY I section was shuttered on October 2, 2015.
 Reconstruction work commenced soon after.
-In August 2017, developers announced several changes.
+In August 2017, developers announced modifications.
 The complex-to-be would not be an outlet-type facility, but more of an upscale, retail, restaurant and entertainment venue.
-Its official name was changed to FASHION DISTRICT PHILADELPHIA.
+Reflecting this change, its official name was changed to FASHION DISTRICT PHILADELPHIA.

-Burlington relocated into a 2-level store on the opposite end of the complex and opened for business September 22, 2017.
-New tenants were also announced.
-The center would be housing Levi Strauss & Company, Francesca's, Columbia Sportswear, Skechers Shoes, Primark, Zumiez and 3-level (38,000 square foot) and H & M.
+Burlington relocated into a 2-level store on the opposite end of the complex and opened for business on September 22, 2017.
+New inline stores were announced, such as Levi Strauss & Company, Francesca's, Columbia Sportswear, Skechers Shoes, Primark, Zumiez and a 3-level (38,000 square foot) and H & M.

-An official ribbon cutting was held September 19, 2019.
-The retail district now contained over 1 million leasable square feet of retail and 339,000 square feet of office suites.
-The AMC Dine-In Fashion District 8 showed its first features on November 4, 2019 with a Round 1 Bowling & Amusement Center making its debut on December 21st of the same year.
+A ribbon cutting ceremony was held on September 19, 2019.
+The retail district now contained over 800,000 leasable square feet and 339,000 square feet of office suites.
+The AMC Dine-In Fashion District 8 showed first features on November 4, 2019 with a Round 1 Bowling & Amusement Center making its debut on December 21st of the same year.
+A (32,000 square foot) Heirloom Market grocery welcomed first shoppers on December 16, 2021.
+The store was not successful and was shuttered on December 29, 2024.

 Sources: